 These are the books I’m currently working on.

-Summerbird Asii, removed from the nonmagical land of Isterr, has survived the swiftest, most bewildering round of magic instruction ever provided a young woman.
-And just like that—she is expected to use her magic to protect herself and others?
-In a word—yes.
-And off she goes, striking out on a quest where no one really even knows what the questors are searching for.
+Summerbird Asii, freed from the nonmagical Isterr and returned to her birth-realm, Emythor, has survived the swiftest, most bewildering round of magic instruction ever provided a young woman.
+And she’s gained a powerful family and an enigmatic lover.
+Before she can blink, she’s off on a quest where no one really even knows what the questors are searching for or where they’re going.
 Emythor is a mystical land created by Treaty, an endlessly powerful entity, as a refuge for the Fey from the savage humans.
-Once peaceful, a ruthlessly evil entity now hungers to consume Emythor and its magics.
-But Summerbird has attracted an evil mage who has plans to take over Emythor and make her his queen.
-Summerbird sets off on the journey with a group of powerful beings, guided by an enigmatic thief with dangerous secrets and questionable loyalties.
-What is she to make of a man who shows far too much interest in her and who seems to work deep magic while hiding that ability from the others with fierce determination?
-While traveling, they will encounter a cursed woman who becomes a monstrosity to eat; an enchanted tree that tells riddles; mysterious lake denizens with their own agenda; a vile troll who dines on travelers; and a psychopathic old liege who has imprisoned a revenge-seeking dragon.
+Did no one realize a realm brimming with magic might attract a ruthlessly evil entity, hungering to consume Emythor and its magics?
+But Summerbird has also attracted something—an evil mage who has plans to take over Emythor and make her his queen.
+She’s uneasy, always looking over her shoulder when she sets off on the strange journey with her new family, guided by a mysterious thief with dangerous secrets.
+A man who shows far too much interest in her and who works deep magic while fiercely hiding that ability from the others.
+While traveling, they encounter a cursed woman who becomes a monstrosity to eat; an enchanted tree that tells riddles; mysterious lake denizens with their own agenda; a vile troll who dines on travelers; and a psychopathic old liege who has imprisoned a revenge-seeking dragon.
 On a long and treacherous journey where nothing is what it seems, Summerbird learns that her destiny, utterly entwined with the thief and his devastating secrets, is far more life-changing than the once-lonely seer could ever have imagined.
-For she alone must find the strength and courage to defeat the evil creature that threatens both Emythor and Isterr, even when it takes on a final form that nearly renders her powerless.
+For she alone must find the strength and courage to defeat the evil creature that threatens both Emythor and Isterr, even when it takes on an ultimate form that nearly renders her powerless.

 Whern Andera is an Indigene, a genetically pure native born with mysterious psychokinetic Abilities.
 She’s an Arbiter in the Corporation, the military-based entity that controls her planet, Ereden.
 For many years, Hostiles have plagued the outer edges of the 9th Sector, attacking and robbing spaceships like common pirates, and then viciously destroying them.
 For reasons kept from her, Whern is prohibited from going offworld.
 With the help of her scheming Commanding Officer, she finagles the assignment to find the Hostiles.
 But her CO isn’t confident she can handle it alone and has plans to sneak aboard her ship.
 She doesn’t need anyone’s help, and she’s a lot more cunning than he ever thought she could be.
 Devious is just what she has to be because the Hostiles are so much more than mere pirates—and finding them will lead to something beyond shocking for Whern, the pirates, and their mutual worlds.
 Ereden mythos tells the faithful that they are created in the image of their Maker and someday they will meet that Maker.
 That Maker made more than just one version, and that meeting might be sooner than anyone wishes.